hyperledger/besu-docs/docs/public-networks/how-to/use-besu-api/json-rpc.md

 !!! caution

-    `--Xrpc-ipc-api` is an experimental option.
+    `--Xrpc-ipc-api` is an early access option.

 ## Block parameter